 What insurance do I need for my nail salon?

 A nail salon is a busy environment with a lot going on at any one time, so you might find the need to cover your business for a range of liabilities – if that is the case, there are many policies which can do just that.
 Commercial property insurance may be suitable if you own the salon building, however, for rented salons, office contents insurance may be a better fit.
 If your salon employs staff, then employers’ liability insurance could be legally required.
 You can tailor insurance cover to fit your circumstances, whatever they may be.

 What insurance do I need for my mobile nail business?

 As a mobile nail tech, there might be additional insurance requirements for you to consider if you’re out and about and not at a fixed salon address.
-These could include your potential contact with members of the public and the necessity to carry around what would usually be on display in a salon.
-That’s why a public liability policy and medical malpractice insurance may benefit all nail technicians, but portable equipment cover could prove especially useful for mobile artists.
+These could include your potential contact with members of the public, standard medical malpractice risks and the need to carry equipment.
+That’s why a professional, treatment and public liability policy may benefit all nail technicians, but portable equipment cover could prove especially useful for mobile artists.

 Can I start a small nail business from home?